Cummerbund: Cummerbunds in scuba diving

 A cummerbund is also an informal word used in scuba diving to mean a wide waistband either on a buoyancy control device designed to provide more comfort to the user than a standard waistband and usually made of a stout fabric backed with velcro fastenings, or on a two-piece dry suit where a flexible rubber waistband helps to maintain a watertight seal between the jacket and the pants of the suit.

-In women dresses
+In women's fashion

-In some cases cummerbund can be worn as an element of an evening dress.
+In some cases a cummerbund can be worn as an element of women's evening dress.